-Feeding America supports a variety of federal programs that help feed Americans struggling with hunger.
+Feeding America supports various federal food assistance programs that help people facing hunger in the United States.
 In addition to anti-hunger programs, Feeding America also works on federal tax policies that help get more food to food banks.

 |Acronym||Full Name||Brief Description||Moms & Kids||Fostering Nutrition||Senior Hunger||Supplying Foodbanks|

 |SNAP||Supplemental Nutrition Assistance Program||Provides timely, targeted, and temporary benefits to low-income Americans to buy groceries.|

 |The Emergency Food Assistance Program||Provides USDA commodities to families in need of short-term hunger relief through emergency food providers like food banks.|

 |CSFP||The Commodity Supplemental Food Program||Provides food assistance for low-income seniors with a monthly package of healthy USDA commodities.|